TerrorByteTW/Honeypot/SECURITY.md

 ## Supported Versions

 Generally speaking, Honeypot will be built on the current LTS version of Java *or* the minimum supported LTS version of Java for MC, whichever is *older*.
-Currently Honeypot is built on **Java 17**.
+Currently, Honeypot is built on **Java 17**.

 Previously I had decided that Honeypot's most recent revision would get feature and security updates, and the previous minor version would get security updates, with anything older getting no support.
 I cannot support that any longer due to time constraints, so any updates to security will *only* be made in the latest version.
 There will be no backwards compatibility.
 As soon as an update is released, that becomes the only supported version.
 I may make exceptions to this, as I want my plugin accessible to everyone!
 However, I simply cannot support multiple versions at once.
 Thank you for understanding! ❤️